boldbi/boldbi-kubernetes/docs/google-gke.md

 kubectl create secret tls boldbi-tls --key <key-path> --cert <certificate-path>
 ```

-14. Now uncomment the `tls` section in ingress spec and save the file.
+14. Now uncomment the `tls` section and replace your DNS hostname with `example.com` in ingress spec and save the file.

 ![ingress DNS](images/ingress_yaml.png)